6 Things to Do Before You Walk Out of a Job

 Upskill for the transition

-Whether you want to leave your job to find a new career at 50, upskilling is very important.
+Whether you want to leave your job to find a new career at 50 or you have any other reasons, upskilling is very important.
 There’s always something new to learn in this ever-changing job market dynamic.
-So if you want to unearth your potential that you weren’t able to gain from this job, the internet has a plethora of free and cost-effective online courses to help you with the transition.
+So, if you want to unearth your potential that you weren’t able to gain from this job, the internet has a plethora of free and cost-effective online courses to help you with the transition.

 Clean out your work computer

-Regardless of the length of your employment, delete everything from your and the company’s computer.
+Regardless of the length of your employment, delete everything from your and the company’s computers.
 However, be aware of what and what not to clear out because you may accidentally remove proprietary documents.

 Below are the things you need to wipe out from your work computer: